FBAR for Crypto: When and How to File

 • For "Account number or other designation, " enter the email address used for the exchange login.

 • For the exchange's physical address, fill it out to the best of your ability.
 Some exchanges share their addresses, while others keep them secret for security reasons.
-At minimum, the exchange's country should be entered.
+At a minimum, the exchange's country should be entered.
 You can find a list of popular foreign exchanges' countries below.

-The final parts, IV and V, are typically left blank.
 Finally, add your signature to the document and submit.

 Consult FinCEN’s instructions or a crypto tax accountant for more support on filing the FBAR.